ctnorth/ctnorth-wiki/Contributing-guidelines.md

     * Problem can be reproduced in P2P mode: [Yes/No]
     * Problem can be reproduced in Server-Client mode: [Yes/No]
-    * Problem started happening recently, didn't happen in an older version of San Andreas Online: [Yes/No]
+    * Problem started happening recently, didn't happen in an older version of CtNorth: [Yes/No]
     * Problem can be reliably reproduced, doesn't happen randomly: [Yes/No]
     * Problem happens with all files and projects, not only some files or projects: [Yes/No]

 ## Code Conventions
-Be sure to familiarize yourself with our [coding standards](https://github.com/sanandreasonline/sao/wiki/Coding-Standards) (for C++ code) before contributing code fixes.
+Be sure to familiarize yourself with our [coding standards](https://github.com/ctnorth/ctnorth/wiki/Coding-Standards) (for C++ code) before contributing code fixes.

 ### Git Commit Messages